rubyworks/rubytest/README.md

 A test framework need only add compliant test objects to the `$TEST_SUITE` global array.
 The Ruby Test Runner will iterate through these objects.
 If a test object responds to `#call`, it is run as a test unit.
-If the test object responds to `#each` it is iterated over as a testcase.
+If the test object responds to `#each` it is iterated over as a test case.
 All test objects should respond to `#to_s` for their descriptions to be used in output.

-Some _optional_ interfaces can be used to enable aditional features.
+Some _optional_ interfaces can be used to enable additional features.

 A test case that responds to `#ordered?` indicates if its tests must be run in order.
 If false, which is the default, then the test runner can randomize